There is one thing that I used to think about as a child watching those movies on lawyers: “Why do barristers wear wigs??”

 Barristers are known to wear wigs in the British courts, which has been a long-standing tradition.
-But have you ever thought about the reason why do barristers wear wigs?
-Join me as we dive into the fascinating history and reasons behind why do barristers wear wigs in the courtrooms.
+But have you ever thought about the reason why barristers wear wigs?
+Join me as we dive into the fascinating history and reasons barristers wear wigs in the courtrooms.

 Why Do Barristers Wear Wigs In Court?